Austin Building, second floor

 Students who register during the regular registration period (as listed in the Schedule of Classes): Full payment of current amounts due must be made by the due date designated in the Schedule of Classes.

-Students who register, add or change classes during the late registration period (beginning with the first class day of the term): Full payment of the current amount(s) due must be made by the university’s 13th class day during regular semesters and the fifth class day during summer terms; otherwise, the classes will be dropped.
-For the Maymester or a term less than five weeks, full payment of current amounts due must be made by the second class day; otherwise, the classes will be dropped.
+Students who register, add or change classes during the late registration period (beginning with the first class day of the term): Full payment of the current amount(s) due must be made by the university’s designated drop date.
 Students will be subject to the university’s refund policy for courses dropped for insufficient payment.
 (See Refund of Tuition and Fees in this section.)
-Specific dates and deadlines are posted on the Business Office webpage at sfasu.edu/businessoffice.
+Specific dates and deadlines are posted on the Business Office webpage.
 Students enrolling in classes during the late registration period incur a financial obligation immediately and must officially withdraw from the university if they decide not to attend, even if they have not yet paid.

 Students who enroll in the installment payment plan or opt to receive a short-term loan will be subject to additional payment deadlines.
 These payment deadlines will be communicated to students when they sign up for these options.
-These deadlines also are published on the Business Office webpage at sfasu.edu/businessoffice.
+These deadlines also are published on the Business Office webpage.

 Late Registration and Late Course Addition Fees

 Students registering for class on or after the first class day of the semester or summer term are subject to a late registration fee.
-This fee is assessed to all students who register during the late registration period (first through 12th class day for fall and spring semesters, first through fourth class day for summer terms, first through second class day of Maymester).
+This fee is assessed to all students who register during the late registration period (first class day through official census day of a regular semester and summer term).
 Students may add classes during this period without being assessed the late registration fee provided they initially enrolled prior to the first class day and were not dropped for non-payment.

 The last day to register is found in the Schedule of Classes.
 Enrollment or adding courses after the last day to register will be permitted only in extraordinary circumstances and at the university’s sole discretion.

 Students who register or add classes after that date will incur a late add fee.
 The late add fee is charged on a per-credit-hour basis.
-Refer to sfasu.edu/controller/businessoffice/students/exp_fees.asp for the most current information regarding these charges.
+Refer to the SFA Tuition and Fees webpage for the most current information regarding these charges.

-In extraordinary circumstances, the university, at its sole discretion, may allow a student to be reinstated in classes from which he/she has been dropped for non-payment.
+In extraordinary circumstances, the university, at its sole discretion, may allow students to be reinstated in classes from which they have been dropped for non-payment.
 In this case, a reinstatement fee will apply.
 The fee is charged on a per-credit-hour basis.
-During regular semesters, the reinstatement fee will apply after the 13th class day.
-During summer sessions, the reinstatement fee will apply after the fifth class day.
+The reinstatement fee will apply after the census day drops for each semester or term.
 Students are advised to contact the Business Office at (936) 468-6960 to determine the total amount due for reinstatement.

 In accordance with Tex.
 Ed.
 Code 54.007, tuition and fees for fall and spring semesters may be paid using one of the following two alternatives.
-In addition, the university offers these same payment alternatives for room and board payments:
+In addition, the university offers these same payment alternatives for the summer term and for room and board payments:

-- Full payment of tuition, fees, room and board in advance of the beginning of the semester; or
+- Full payment of tuition, fees, room and board in advance of the beginning of the semester/term, or

-- One-third of tuition, fees, room, board plus all non-mandatory fees (e.g., parking, yearbook, administrative fee, property deposit, student identification card, post office box) in advance of the beginning of the semester.
-Each of the remaining two installments will be approximately one-third of tuition, fees, room and board.
-The exact amounts due and specific due dates will be shown on the installment plan detail in the eBill system.
+- One-fourth of tuition, fees, room and board plus all non-mandatory fees (e.g., parking, yearbook, administrative fee, property deposit, student identification card, post office box) in advance of the beginning of the semester/term.
+Each of the remaining installments will be approximately one-fourth of tuition, fees, room and board.
+The exact amounts due and specific due dates will be dependent upon when the student enrolled in the installment plan and will be shown on the installment plan detail in the eBill system.

-Enrollment in the installment payment plan is through mySFA.
-To enroll, all balances from prior terms must be paid in full.
-Students will be charged a fee each term the student enrolls in the installment payment plan.
+Enrollment in the installment payment plan is each semester/term through mySFA.
+To enroll, all balances from prior semesters/terms must be paid in full.
+Students will be charged a fee each semester/term the student enrolls in the installment payment plan.

-The university will email students notifying them prior to the second and third installment due dates via SFA’s eBill system.
+The university will email students notifying them prior to each installment due date via SFA’s eBill system.
 Students who fail to make full payment by the due dates will be placed on delinquency status and will incur a late installment fee for each missed payment date.

 The State of Texas does not provide funds to state institutions of higher education for excess semester credit hours attempted by a resident undergraduate student.
 Since funding will not be provided by the state, and as permitted by state law, students who exceed the maximum semester credit hour limit of their program, based on the charts below, will be charged an additional amount per semester credit hour.
 The additional tuition rate, established by the SFA Board of Regents, will be charged beginning with the term after the student reaches the maximum number of credit hours attempted in excess of the degree requirements.